nageshkarup/SeleniumJavaFramework/README.md

 ## WebDriver Actions

 The framework includes a set of keywords for common WebDriver actions, such as:
-- Opening a URL.
-- Navigating forward/backward.
-- Locating elements by various strategies (XPath, CSS selector, etc.).
 - Interacting with input fields, buttons, dropdowns, checkboxes, and radio buttons.
 - Handling alerts, frames, and windows.
 - Performing mouse actions (click, hover, drag and drop, etc.).
 - Executing JavaScript code.
 - Explicit wait
 - Handling dynamic loaded elements
+- Locating elements by various strategies (XPath, CSS selector, etc.).

 Refer to the documentation or the code itself for more information on the available keywords and their usage.